ORGB 3201 (Organizational Behavior)

 These assignments are designed as low-stakes incentives to prepare for class by reading and thinking about the material we will cover that day.
 This will help foster participation in class discussions and enhance processing of those discussions, which should help with comprehension of the material.
 Yes, they also encourage attendance and punctuality, but research on learning (and anecdotal reports from recent students) indicates that these types of assessments foster learning by helping to ensure that everyone is ready for the higher-level engagement with the material, which will come through group discussions/activities.

-Three closed book, closed note exams will be given during the semester.
-Exam 1 should cover classes 1 – 6, Exam 2 should cover classes 9 – 14, and Exam 3 should cover classes 17 – 24.
-Thus, the exams are NOT cumulative.
+Several closed book, closed note exams will be given during the semester.
+These exams are NOT cumulative.
 The exam format will be a combination of multiple choice, true/false, and short answer questions that cover topic areas discussed in the preceding weeks.
 Short answer questions are open-ended, and require a demonstration of knowledge and understanding through application (i.e., tell me why, give examples, etc.) for full credit.
 Attendance on the day the exam is scheduled is required to receive credit, as no make-up opportunities are available (outside of University-approved absences).

 This course is designated by the University as a writing-intensive course.
 Thus, you will have the opportunity to: